Recovering Hidden Degrees of Freedom Using Gaussian Processes: Introduction

-More recently, physics-informed VAEs have gained increased attention as they address a common fundamental limitation of the above mentioned approaches: the assumption that data points are independent and identically distributed (i.i.d).
+More recently, VAEs have been extended to model sequential data explicitly,\cite{Chung15,Girin20,Hasan21} addressing a common fundamental limitation of many of the above mentioned approaches: the assumption that data points are independent and identically distributed (i.i.d).
 While this assumption is mathematically convenient (e.g. it facilitates batch-wise network training), it fails to capture the temporal dependencies in MD simulations.
 Thus, it may not account for the time evolution of the system, where each conformation directly depends on previous states.
-A particularly promising and interesting step in this direction is the dynamics-constrained representation learning framework introduced by Tiwary and coworkers,\cite{Wang24} which restricts the latent representation to follow overdamped Langevin dynamics.
+Among physics-informed approaches, a particularly promising and interesting step is the dynamics-constrained representation learning framework introduced by Tiwary and coworkers,\cite{Wang24} which restricts the latent representation to follow overdamped Langevin dynamics.
 Incorporating Langevin dynamics directly into the prior establishes a feature extraction framework that is driven by statistical mechanics rather than user-made assumptions about the underlying distribution of the collective variables.
 Another established approach for analyzing biomolecular dynamics are hidden Markov models, which share our goal of unveiling the underlying Markovian dynamics from observable data.\cite{Rabiner86,Noe13} While these models describe transitions between unobserved metastable states using a discrete state representation, our approach addresses the same challenge through a continuous latent space representation that preserves Markovianity.